All large public events in the New Forest, including those in aid of charity, must comply with recognised safety standards.

 Additional consideration will also be taken on how the event is likely to affect the risk of transmission of COVID-19.
-Although there is a successful vaccine roll-out, any gathering can be a source for cross infection, which could lead to a spike in cases in a particular area.
+Any gathering can be a source for cross infection, which could lead to a spike in cases in a particular area.

 The SAG welcomes post-event feedback in relation to notified events.
 This can be provided up to 28 days after an event has been held.